surudhb/gatsby-personal-site-template/README.md

-## 📋 STARTER README
+## 📋 Starter README

+- A Gatsby starter for a minimalist portfolio with `SEO` and app theming using `React Context`, `Bootstrap` and `Sass`
 - I highly recommend going through Gatsby's [tutorial](https://www.gatsbyjs.org/tutorial/) before getting started.

-- This is a semi-biased starter that uses the context api to push a theme across the entire app

 ### What does this starter offer?

-- The starter is based off of the official [hello-world starter provided](https://github.com/gatsbyjs/gatsby-starter-hello-world).
+- The starter is based off of the official [hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world) starter provided.
 - Everything in the starter is reconfigurable.
+- This starter is really a demonstation of what Gatsby is capable of.
 - Built in support for `SEO`, light/dark mode and `bootstrap`
 - Starter comes with a locally hosted font `Aurebesh`, but feel free to remove/replace it
 - Starter uses fontawesome icons for affiliate links
+- Starter uses `gatsby-node.js` and Markdown files to programatically create pages for blog posts and projects
+- Starter uses `siteMetadata` to create `About` page

 ### The file structure is as follows: